 See more pictures of Chignik River here:

-Chignik River starts at Black Lake and flows southeast for 20 miles to Chignik Lagoon, about 9 miles west of Chignik, on Alaska Peninsula, Alaska.
+Chignik River starts at Black Lake and flows southeast for 20 miles (32 km) to Chignik Lagoon, about 9 miles (14.5 km) west of Chignik, on the Alaska Peninsula, Alaska.
 The name was first reported in 1899 by Lieutenant Commander J.F.
 Moser, of the U.S. Navy, and captain of the U.S. Bureau of Fisheries steamer Albatross, "after Chignik Bay".

 The Chignik Lake system is located on the south side of the Alaska Peninsula and produces the vast majority of salmon in the region.
 The watershed includes two interconnected lakes.
-The upper lake is Black Lake (41 sq km), that is extremely shallow (3 m maximum depth) and turbid.
-Black Lake drains via the Black River into Chignik Lake that is smaller (22 sq km), relatively deep (64 m), and is surrounded by precipitous mountains.
+The upper lake is Black Lake, with about 10,130 acres (4100 ha), that is extremely shallow, 10 feet maximum depth (3 m), and very turbid.
+Black Lake drains via the Black River into Chignik Lake that is smaller at 5,436 acres (2200 ha), relatively deep, 210 feet (64 m), and is surrounded by precipitous mountains.
 The outlet of Chignik Lake flows into Chignik Lagoon, a very large semi-enclosed estuary, and then into the Gulf of Alaska.